|

 between the switchbacks.
 Then at the bottom he boarded the bus and uttered

 his cry again and collected lots of tips.
-We walked on to the station,

-I must find one in another market after I find a cash machine ).
+stopping in the market for Larry and Cathy to buy matching bush jackets (I must find one in another market after I find a cash machine ).
 Then onto

 Of course for the first hour or two the scenery was great, but once it got